MicrosoftDocs/entra-docs/docs/identity/saas-apps/maverics-identity-orchestrator-saml-connector-tutorial.md

    ![Screenshot of the "SAML Signing Certificate" Copy button.](common/copy-metadataurl.png)

-## Step 4: Authenticating via Entra ID and authorizing access to the application
+## Step 4: Authenticating via Microsoft Entra ID and authorizing access to the application

 Continue on with step 4 of the Learning Center topic, **Extend Microsoft Entra ID to a Legacy, Non-Standard App** to edit your user flow in Maverics.
 These steps walk you through the process of adding headers to the upstream application and deploying the user flow.